ZEISS Microscopy Knowledge Base

 1. Switch the Viewing area from 4D to 2D view mode.

-Toolbar with five square buttons: filled blue rectangle, grid, 3D cube, info 'i', and display screen icon
+Toolbar with icons: blue rectangle, grid, cube, information 'i', and presentation screen

 2. Select the Draw Objects tool.